CoRS-Tech/DiscordCyberBot/TermsOfService.md

 3.1.
 The Bot may collect and store user data as necessary for its operation.
 By using the Bot, you consent to the collection and use of this data in accordance with our Privacy Policy.

 3.2.
-The Operator will not sell or disclose your data to third parties without your consent.
+The Operator will not sell or disclose your data to third parties, except with your explicit consent.

 ## 4. Intellectual Property

 4.1.
 The Bot and all related content, including but not limited to code, text, graphics, and logos, are the property of the Operator or its licensors and are protected by copyright and other intellectual property laws.

 4.2.
-You may not modify, adapt, translate the Bot or any part thereof.
+You may not modify, adapt, translate the Bot or any part thereof, without granting such privileges from the Operator.

 ## 5. Limitation of Liability